 Tomorrow is Halloween and right around the corner comes Thanksgiving.
 It’s officially pumpkin season!
 Not only is it delicious when paired with the right spices and baked into a pie curst (even a gluten-free crust); pumpkin has a handful of health benefits!
-Here’s Dr. Zach’s list of the four great health benefits of everyone’s favorite fall gourd.
+Here are the four great health benefits of everyone’s favorite fall gourd.

 Pumpkin + Weight Loss